frankland/valentjs/README.md

 	 - options - event options that were passed to **go()** method
  - isEmpty - return true if there are no params in current url
  - link(key, fn) - describe setter for url param.
+ - linkTo(store) - automatically link all structure params to store object
  - apply - execute all added **link()** functions

 Url link and apply example.
 If url is changed (no matter how - back/forward browser buttons, url.go(params) method,  page reload etc.) - each **link** function will be executed and take current value of binded param.